 While it is commonly known as the “male sex hormone”, testosterone is found in humans of most types.
 Affecting most people across the board similarly, testosterone plays a pivotal role in many physiological, psychological, and sociological functions.

 The scope of this post will mostly focus on lifestyle, nutrition, and exercise factors that contribute to maintaining naturally abundant levels of testosterone.
-In addition to increasing our levels of testosterone we also want to consider decreaseing factors that compete with testosterone; namely, estrogen and cortisol.

 There are many interrelated factors that play a role in our hormone balances and overall health and human performance and before you go running to your doctor for a magic pill or talk to that really jacked dude at the gym for a jab out in the parking lot; perhaps you could first assess your situation and figure out the root of the problem.

 It is perhaps best to start with the most easily addressed aspects before navigating more complicated waters.

 Testosterone & Sleep

 According to the journal, Sleep Medicine Reviews, we get our biggest shot of naturally produced testosterone during sleep, and more specifically in the rapid eye movement phases of our sleep cycle.

 Rapid eye movement or “REM sleep”, occurs approximately every 90 minutes or so during the duration of our sleep cycle and is classified as the deepest phase of our sleep

 Our first REM phase is the most latent in testosterone and then we get a diminishing return for every subsequent one there after.